-It’s very important to distinguish between heat (which is energy) and temperature (which is a ratio of energy per unit of mass).
+It’s very important to distinguish between heat (which is energy) and temperature (which is the ratio of energy per unit of mass).
 To illustrate, imagine holding a sewing pin with a pair of pliars and heating it until it glows red hot (about 1000°F/580°C) – then dropping the red hot pin into a teacup filled with cold water.
 All of the heat concentrated in the small mass of the pin went into the water, but that heat was not enough to make the much larger mass of water noticably warmer to the touch.

 Every object absorbs energy from its environment and every object whose temperature is above absolute zero gives off (radiates) energy to its environment at a rate determined by its temperature – the hotter the object, the faster energy is emitted.

 If the object is warmer than the environment, it will emit more energy than it absorbs, and if it is cooler than its environment it will absorb more energy than it emits.
 In a closed system, energy will be exchanged between object and environment until an equilibrium is reached in which the amount of energy emitted by the object will equal the amount of energy absorbed.